glproxy/glproxy/README.md

   used with `GL_ARB_vertex_buffer_object` implementations, along with desktop OpenGL 1.5+ implementations.
 * GLX, and WGL support.
 * EGL support.
-EGL headers are included, so they're not necessary to build Epoxy with EGL support.
+EGL headers are included, so they're not necessary to build glproxy with EGL support.
-* Can be mixed with non-epoxy OpenGL usage.
+* Can be mixed with non-glproxy OpenGL usage.

 Building (CMake)
 -----------------

-CMake is now the recommended way to build epoxy.
+CMake is now the recommended way to build glproxy.
 It supports building both shared and static libraries (by default only shared library is built).
 It also supports building and running tests, both for the static and the shared library.